Brand Archetypes: here is how big brands do it.

 Big players like Mercedes-Benz, LEGO or M&M don’t have an enormous following because of some mysterious ingredient.
 Rather, they owe their success to a meticulously curated brand persona that is applied consistently and vigorously .
 How do they do that exactly?
 We’re happy to give you a few examples!

-With a slogan like "The best or nothing", there is no doubt that Mercedes-Benz is implementing the President archetype.
+With a slogan like "The best or nothing", there is no doubt that Mercedes-Benz is implementing The Ruler archetype.

 Presidential brands are always high-end.
 They breathe luxury and have a keen focus on exclusivity and quality.
 All this is reflected in the Mercedes-Benz cars.
 They represent top German quality and owning a Mercedes immediately represents status.
 Of all the archetypes, The President is the one least likely to lose control because of his enormous sense of responsibility and desire to dominate.